 Website and Facebook

 The TLRS web pages are hosted by the Tramways Information website.
-As before the site continues to be the major source of new members, even more so during 2017.
+As before the site continues to be the major source of new members, even more so during 2018.
 People can join the TLRS and renew subscriptions or purchase publications and models.
-The TLRS landing pages were given an update during 2017.
 For publicity purposes the TLRS also has a Facebook page, an open page that can be seen by anyone (Facebook members and general public) and which directs people to the website.
 In addition the Society fully supports the Facebook Tramway Modelling Group, www.facebook.com/groups/modeltrams, which it founded.

-Sadly I must repeat last year's statement that TLRS membership continues to fall, with losses at renewal time being only partly made up during the year with new recruits.
+Sadly again TLRS membership continues to fall, with losses at renewal time being only partly made up during the year with new recruits.
 The decrease is largely attributable to the age of our membership and at least a third, and possibly as many as half of the loss is due to members passing away.
 However, as before we do not seem to be suffering with membership loss as badly as some other similar organizations and the financial situation is stable.
 We need to make sure that we retain members and this is best achieved with our high quality magazine.

 The Society is grateful to members who bequeath items to the archive, and from time to time we publish advice on the form bequests should take and this is available on the website.
 A number of our archive images have been used in publications.

 Treasurer and Membership Secretary

-Trevor Service continues as Membership Secretary and deals with new members and subscription renewals.
+Trevor Service as Membership Secretary deals with new members and subscription renewals.
 In 2018 John Leach continued as Treasurer for the time being.
 Thanks go to both gentlemen for their continued efforts to keep the Society running smoothly, particularly at year-end when renewals come in and accounts have to be completed.
 Trevor also processes credit cards for our sales, and for this we are extremely grateful.
 For health reasons John Leach indicated that he wished to stand down as Treasurer.
 After some regrettable delay we have found a replacement, and Brian Yates is taking over during 2019.
 John Leach has done the job for over 30 years (and 10 years as Secretary before that) and hopes to continue on the committee in a less taxing role.
 I cannot really put into words my appreciation for this enormous contribution and can only place on record my personal thanks and that of the TLRS for this unparalleled achievement.

 The revenue from "Gift Aid" still helps us.
 A proportion of our income is derived from the interest paid on our capital.
-There has been a small increase in bank base rates, but interest is still expected to be low for the quite a while.
-Economic growth is slow but better than many had predicted after the Brexit referendum result.
+Interest is still expected to be low for quite a while.
 However, even though the Society is in a strong financial position, we must be cautious with our expenditure so as to stay that way, particularly with lower subscription revenue as membership numbers fall and more members pay the senior rate.
-There are a few bright spots, but indicators seem to suggest that there is a general slow-down in the tramway hobby interest, not just for TLRS.
-Similarly there is a decline in the modelling of all subjects, as reported by commercial companies.
+There a few bright spots, but indicators seem to suggest that there is a general slow-down in the tramway hobby interest, not just for TLRS.
+Similarly there is a decline in the modelling of all subjects, again as reported by commercial companies.
 Be assured that your committee will remain alert and keep a watchful eye on the situation.